 They apply to all privately funded work where there are no other terms agreed or applicable.

-The standard terms do not apply to any publicly funded work, work undertaken under the terms of a specific tender or any other bespoke written agreement or arrangement.
+The standard terms do not apply to any publicly funded (Legal Aid) work, work undertaken under the terms of a specific tender or any other bespoke written agreement or arrangement.